Sustainability and Consultancy MSc

 Throughout the year you can also take part in personal development workshops and activities, including networking with project hosts, helping you secure a successful research project for semester 3.

-The focus now switches to your individual work, in which you'll apply the knowledge and skills that you have developed in both semester one and two in a real-world scenario.
+The focus now switches to your individual work, in which you'll apply the knowledge and skills that you have developed in both semester 1 and 2 in a real-world scenario.
 Over ten weeks you'll work with one of our industry partners to deliver a sustainability consultancy project, in which you'll carry out some discrete analysis and produce tangible outputs to the client/host organisation.

 The School will help you to find a partner company through our industry contacts, though you are free to develop your own project with a company of choice should you already have connections or links within industry.
 For many of our students, the links formed through this project work have led to a job after graduating.